furmada/MathMat/paper/paper.md

 # Statement of Need

-The commonly used libraries NumPy and SciPy  both have ways to represent matrices numerically, and methods of computing or checking various matrix properties.
+The commonly used libraries NumPy [@NumPy] and SciPy [@SciPy] both have ways to represent matrices numerically, and methods of computing or checking various matrix properties.
 However, the provided representations of matrices have no sense of their own \"matrix-ness,\" that is, they are collections of data with no awareness of any mathematical properties associated with that data.

 MathMat is useful as a wrapper for the matrix-related functionality of NumPy and SciPy.
 In addition to the aforementioned leveraging of mathematical properties to simplify computations, MathMat also unifies working with dense and sparse matrices, allowing for automatic efficient data storage.
 MathMat is written in a way designed to be extensible and customizable for a variety of potential research contexts, from numerical analysis to data processing.